 Stock it full of treats or candy and put them at every place setting at your table!
 Sit back and enjoy delight on your guests’ faces when they see the sweet surprise they get!

-An easy to make centerpiece is also a great way to use up that leftover candy corn from Halloween.
+An easy to make centerpiece for your tablescapes is also a great way to use up that leftover candy corn from Halloween.
 Just dump the bag into a glass vase and stick some candles in.
-The candy corn holds the candles in place and you have a insta table decor.
+The candy corn holds the candles in place and you have the perfect decor for your table.